ethanmb/ethanmb/README.md

 </p>
 </p>

-- ❤ My love for Math grows with each passing day.

-- 🤔 I’m currently working on a data science project that tracks my fitness data and goals.

-- 🌱 I’m currently learning from The Elements of Statistical Learning: Data Mining, Inference, and Prediction.
+- 🌱 I’m currently learning from: An introduction to statistical learning with applications in Python.

 - 🔭 The lab team I'm apart of researchs: Behavioural Medicine, Temporal Dynamics, Dynamical Systems, with respect to Affect and Physical activity.